Lord of the Dance

 On a recent visit to the first church of which I have been minister (1982-8) I was rather surprised to discover collage panels, which had been created during a children's Easter activity day, were still on display!
 The panels, of which four are below, illustrate the verses of Sydney Carter's song 'Lord of the Dance', which expresses the belief that, through the experience of Jesus, God's life is present in every human experience - life and death.

-This has come at a time when I am working on a painting based on the photo of two dancers (left), which was taken at La Chavanneé in France a few years ago.
+This came at a time when I was working on the painting (left) based on the photo of two dancers at La Chavanneé in France a few years ago.

-For this I am also reflecting on our 'dance' with Christ.
+This also prompts reflection on our 'dance' with Christ.

-I am intrigued by the fact that, while the dance is performed as a couple, each partner is engaged in different movements (not just mirrored movements).
+I am intrigued by the fact that, while the dance is performed as a couple, each partner is engaged in different movements (not just mirrored).
 They are, however, in time and rhythm with the music and therefore find a physical harmony in the dance.

 There is independence, but also inter-dependence and some intimacy, which say something about our relationship with the God known in Jesus.
 He provides the melody for our lives and we need to find an intimacy with and dependence on Jesus if we are to live within it.

-I am seeking to express all these aspects in my painting - so watch this space to discover if I manage it!
+I am seeking to express all these aspects in my painting - I leave you to judge whether or not I have achieved my aim!